Table of Contents

 In earlier versions of Bluetooth, the greatest concern was that of the quality of sound, and whether there was any lag between the transmission and the audio.
-Since its introduction however, numerous developments have been made and a majority of headphones on the market offer high-quality audio (328kbit/s), or Bluetooth aptX.
-This puts it on level with CD quality songs.
+Since its introduction, however, numerous developments have been made and a majority of headphones on the market offering high-quality audio (328kbit/s), or Bluetooth aptX.
+This puts it on a level with CD-quality songs.
 With more advanced wireless headphones you can find even higher quality sounds.

 For a full list of aptX-supported headphones from Audio-Technica, AKG, Sony, and Sennheiser, check out this page from the aptX website.

 If there’s one potential challenge to owning wireless headphones, it’s that you need to keep them charged.
 Even the entry-level lines offer up to 8 hours of battery life, with power-saving features when not in use or out of range.
 At higher price points, you can find even longer-lasting headphones.
 Most conveniently, however, the latest Bluetooth technology lets you charge your headphones for just 15 minutes to get at least an hour of charge.
 Not bad for people who tend to forget things last minute.

 Looking for wireless headphones with long-lasting battery life?
 Look into the Plantronics BackBeat PRO Wireless Noise-Canceling Hi-Fi Headphones which last 24 hours, or the BA–HM B66 Bluetooth Wireless Noise Cancelling Headphones, which last 18 hours.

 Some of the more modern headphones have playback buttons, allowing you to pause, play, skip, and adjust the volume to your songs.
 If you’re using it with a phone, you can even answer and decline phone calls with a press of a button.

 Some headphones released in 2017 offer the ability to measure other data, such as your heart rate, speed, or whether you’re listening to music or around other people.